 - 21.5 inches Full HD (1920 x 1080) widescreen IPS display

 - And Radeon free sync technology.
 No compatibility for VESA Mount

 - Refresh rate: 75 hertz - Using HDMI port

 However, if you need a higher resolution for complex professional work and gaming, the 32-inch ViewSonic VX3276-2K-MHD offers a better 1440p resolution, and all three connectivity options (HDMI, Displayport and Mini Displayport).
 If you’re not on a very tight budget and need something future-proof for professional work and gaming, the 32-inch LG 34UC80-B is an equally exciting buy.

 The Acer SB220Q bi is a budget monitor that checks all boxes for budding gamers or anyone who needs an affordable 21-inch monitor for watching movies and provides smooth action while at it.
 It uses a 70Hz refresh rate and 4ms pixel response to eliminate motion blur and screen ghosting, and it supports AMD’s FreeSync technology, which keeps screen tearing at bay.

 That said, its color accuracy isn’t the best as you’d experience on high-end panels and grayscale performance is less than stellar.
-If your budget allows, consider the LG 34UC80-B (our Editors’ Choice for big-screen monitors), that offers better grayscale performance, and plethora of connectivity options, and a fully adjustable stand.
+If your budget allows, consider the Samsung S80A that sports a sleek design, a crisp 4K screen, fantastic ergonomics and a plethora of connectivity option.
 If you’re on a tight budget and fancy a slick, bright monitor that works as it should without costing too much, the Acer SB220Q bi remains a fine choice.